Dangerous Lies (2020 film)

 Dangerous Lies is a 2020 American psychological thriller film, directed by Michael Scott from a screenplay by David Golden.
 It stars Camila Mendes, Jessie T. Usher, Jamie Chung, Cam Gigandet, Sasha Alexander and Elliott Gould.

+When the wealthy elderly Leonard dies and unexpectedly leaves his estate to his new caregiver Katie, she and her husband Adam enter a dangerous world that, for them to be able to survive, they will have to question everyone's motives - even of the people she loves.

-It was released on April 30, 2020, by Netflix.
+The film was released on April 30, 2020, by Netflix.
 In October 2020, Dangerous Lies was nominated for People's Choice Awards in the drama movie category.

 Plot

 Katie and Adam are a young married couple struggling to pay their bills.
 Katie works as a waitress while Adam is going to school.
-One night, an attempted robbery takes place in the diner where Katie works.
-Adam manages to fight off the robbers.
+One night, an attempted robbery takes place in the diner where Katie works, but Adam manages to fight off the robbers.

 Katie finds another job as a caregiver for Leonard, an elderly wealthy man who grows close to her.
-After she tells him about her financial struggles, Leonard insists on helping her out with money, but Katie asks him to give Adam a job instead as his gardener, which he does.
+After she tells him about her financial struggles, Leonard insists on helping her out with money, but Katie convinces him to give Adam a job as his gardener instead.

-One day, a real estate agent, Hayden, appears and expresses interest in buying the house.
-When Katie tells him it's not for sale, Hayden starts to watch them closely.
+One day, Mickey Hayden, claiming to be a real estate agent, tells Katie that a client is interested in buying the house.
+When Katie tells him it is not for sale, he starts to watch the couple closely.
 Soon after, Leonard writes Katie a $7,000 check.
-Katie does not want to accept it, but Adam convinces her to use the check to pay the bills that are due and pay back Leonard the rest.
+She does not want to accept it, but Adam convinces her to use it to pay the bills that are due and pay back Leonard the rest.

 The next day, Katie and Adam arrive at Leonard's home to find him dead, leaving Katie devastated.
 The couple finds a large amount of cash in a trunk and, after a small dispute, agrees to keep it without notifying the police.
 At Leonard's funeral, they learn from his lawyer, Julia, that Leonard left Katie his estate and all his possessions.

-Katie and Adam move into Leonard's house, but soon they are pursued by the highly motivated Hayden, who threatens Katie.
-At the same time, Detective Chesler becomes suspicious of Adam, and starts to investigate Leonard’s death and the robbery at the diner.
+Katie and Adam move into Leonard's house, but are again pursued by the highly motivated Hayden, who threatens her.
+At the same time, Detective Chesler becomes suspicious of Adam, and starts to investigate Leonard's death and the robbery at the diner.